 “The overwhelming majority of parents who contributed to the school’s most recent survey and of those who spoke with inspectors said that their children enjoy school.
 They consider that their children are kept safe and the school makes sure behaviour is good and managed well by staff.
 Inspectors agree with this view.”
 Ofsted 2019

 We want all children at St. Paul’s to feel safe and happy at school and we work hard to ensure a secure and welcoming environment.

-We have a Learning Mentor who supports children in school, manages attendance and works with families.
-She is also our Mental Health First Aid Champion.
+Our Learning Mentor, Miss Robinson, supports children in school, manages attendance and works with families.

-Our Nurture Teaching Assistant works with children who may need some extra support, either in class or in our Nuture room.
+She works with children who may need some extra support, either in class or in our Nurture room.
 This may be due to long or short term issues e.g a bereavement, anxiety, emotional or learning need.

 Each month whole school and class worship follow one of the Christian values as a theme e.g. friendship, courage, justice where all pupils are encouraged to listen to stories, discuss and develop their own understanding and practice of how to become a valued and tolerant member of our school.

-Bullying is discussed termly and children know that they are able to speak to any adult in school about problems they may have.
+Bullying is discussed regularly and children know that they are able to speak to any adult in school about problems they may have.